pyrypiironen/wolt_2024/README.md

  - Validate that ISO format includes time part, not only date part
    - I did this by checking if the string includes T. If not, it cannot be on ISO format including time part.
-   - Even though the Specification of the Preliminary Assignment doesn't specify that ISO format should be in some specific form it would be impossible to check the Friday Rush without exact time.
+   - Even though the Specification of the Preliminary Assignment doesn't specify that ISO format should be in some specific form it would be impossible to check the Friday Rush without exact time so I decide to handle ISO format without time part as an invalid input.

 <details>
 <summary>Click here to see code.</summary>